bwz3rbot/Discord-3-Strike-Bot/README.md

 <img src='https://i.imgur.com/X115w03.png'>

 <strong>Never share this token with anyone!
-It is used to authenticate your bot!</strong> If the password does get leaked, you may simply go back to the Developer Portal on your bot's page and click the button to __*Regnerate*__ or make a new token for your bot.
-Paste it back into your pw.env file and you will be good to go!
+It is used to authenticate your bot!
+Basically it is your bot's password.</strong> If the code does get leaked, you may simply go back to the Developer Portal on your bot's page and click the button to __*regenerate*__ a new token for your bot.
+Paste it back into your pw.env file and you're good to go!

 # Environment Variables <a name = "env_var"></a>